saurabh13113/checkers-solver/README.md

-# ♟️ Game Tree Search: Checkers Endgame Solver
+# ♟️ Checkers Endgame Solver

 ## 📖 Overview
 This project implements a solver for Checkers endgame puzzles using advanced search techniques like alpha-beta pruning, node ordering, and state caching.
 Learn more about the fascinating history of Checkers AI in this [article](https://en.wikipedia.org/wiki/Solved_game#Checkers).